vidispine/hull/hull/README.md

 ⚠️ **At this time HULL releases are tested against all existing non-beta and non-alpha Helm 3 CLI versions.
 Note that Helm CLI versions `3.0.x` are not compatible with HULL, all other currently existing non-beta and non-alpha versions are compatible.** ⚠️

 ⚠️ **It is intended to support the latest 3 major Kubernetes releases with corresponding HULL releases.
-At this time Kubernetes versions `1.33` and `1.34` and `1.35` have a matching and maintained HULL release.** ⚠️
+At this time Kubernetes versions `1.34` and `1.36` and `1.36` have a matching and maintained HULL release.** ⚠️

 ## NEW!
 The HULL Tutorials